object-oriented-python/object-oriented-programming/doc/source/3_style.rst

 Comments are non-code text included in programs to help explain what they do.
-Since comments exist to aid understanding, some programmers come to the conclusion that more comments implies more understanding.
+Since comments exist to aid understanding, some programmers come to the conclusion that more comments imply more understanding.
 Indeed, some programmers are even taught that every line of code should have a comment.
 This could not be more wrong!